openstreetmap/id-tagging-schema/README.md

 # iD Tagging Schema

 This is the directory of OpenStreetMap tagging data used by the [iD editor](https://github.com/openstreetmap/iD).
 It includes presets, fields, deprecations, and more.
+This records various information about OpenStreetMap tagging, in format allowing easy use by editors.

 ## Participate!